CorruptComputer/ProtonDB-Tags/README.md

 All feedback is welcome and appreciated!
 Please make an issue if you have any ideas or feedback, I would love to hear them!

 If you would like to make a PR all I ask is that you are also open to feedback on your written code.
+PRs should target the `dev` branch of the repo.

 ### Troubleshooting